confluentinc/ksql/design-proposals/klip-4-custom-types.md

 DROP TYPE <type_name>;
 ```

 The `DROP TYPE` syntax will allow KSQL users to remove a type alias from KSQL.
-This statement
-will fail if the type is being used in any active query or UDF.

 ### SHOW TYPES